MrPopo00/Color-Detection-In-Images/README.md

 *
 *Prerequisites:
 *
-*Basic knowledge of Pandas and Numpy
+*Basic knowledge of Pandas and Numpy....
 *
 *Steps for implementing/running this Project on your system:
 *